 Together we continue to smash our tree planting targets for climate, wildlife and communities!
 But we have only just begun.
-This year we are going further than ever before: 2 million trees in the ground by the end of this tree planting season!

-I Dig Trees with OVO Energy is now in its seventh year.
+I Dig Trees with OVO Energy is now in its eighth year.
 This fantastic partnership programme goes from strength to strength and is a great opportunity for any community group or volunteer to join in, feel good and make a real difference:

 For climate.
 For wildlife.
 For communities – I Dig Trees!